 Deadline: 2022

 Summary: Nutrient losses in the EU today already exceed safe planetary boundaries.
 They have negative impacts on public health, on the environment (soil, water and air) and on several sectors of the economy (such as fisheries, tourism).
 Under the EU’s Green Deal, the farm to fork and the biodiversity strategies announced that the Commission would draw up an integrated nutrient management action plan to help achieve the 2030 targets set in these strategies to reduce nutrient losses by at least 50%.
-This plan will aim to: (i) ensure more sustainable application of nutrients, (ii) stimulate markets for recovered nutrients, (iii) address nutrient pollution at source, and (iv) increase the sustainability of the livestock sector.
-The plan will support the implementation and enforcement of the relevant environmental and climate legislation, by identifying with the Member States the nutrient load reductions needed to achieve these goals, by applying balanced fertilisation and sustainable nutrient management and by managing nitrogen and phosphorus better throughout their lifecycle.
+This plan would aim to: (i) ensure more sustainable application of nutrients, (ii) stimulate markets for recovered nutrients, (iii) address nutrient pollution at source, and (iv) increase the sustainability of the livestock sector.
+The plan would support the implementation and enforcement of the relevant environmental and climate legislation, by identifying with the Member States the nutrient load reductions needed to achieve these goals, by applying balanced fertilisation and sustainable nutrient management and by managing nitrogen and phosphorus better throughout their lifecycle.
 A public consultation was completed in the summer of 2022 to collect the views of the public and of stakeholders on the aspects of an EU integrated nutrient management action plan.
-The Action Plan is expected to be presented in the second quarter of 2023.
+Reducing pollution from excess nutrients in the environment remains an important objective under the European Green Deal and part of the Union’s international commitment under the Kunming-Montreal Global Biodiversity Framework.
+During its mandate, this Commission has presented a number of initiatives that directly or indirectly contribute to nutrient loss reduction, including legislative and non-legislative initiatives on nature restauration, industrial emissions, urban waste-water treatment, food waste, biomethane, and soil.
+Moreover, the Commission recently announced in its Work Programme for 2024 that it intends to carry out an evaluation of the Nitrates Directive.
+The call for evidence and public consultation was launched on 1 December 2023 and ran until 8 March.

 Links: